Osvaldo Ramón López: Political career

 From 2003 to 2008, López served as a legislative aide in the Legislature of Tierra del Fuego for José Carlos Martínez, then a member of ARI.
 In 2007, López ran for a seat in the provincial legislature in the ARI list, but with 24.32% of the vote, the list did not receive enough votes for López to be elected.
 That same year, he was the first alternate candidate in the ARI list to the National Senate, behind Martínez and María Rosa Díaz, who were both elected.

-In December 2008, ARI legislator Roberto Crocianelli resigned from his seat in order to be appointed minister of economy in the provincial government, and López took office in his place.
+In December 2008, ARI legislator Roberto Crocianelli resigned from his seat to be appointed minister of economy in the provincial government, and López took office in his place.
 In 2010, López left ARI and joined New Encounter, a new political coalition led by Martín Sabbatella.

-On 7 July 2011, Martínez died in a car crash in Tolhuin, and as alternate candidate, López was called on to replace him for the remainder of his 2007–2013 term.
+On 7 July 2011, Martínez died in a car crash in Tolhuin, and as an alternate candidate, López was called on to replace him for the remainder of his 2007–2013 term.
 López was sworn in on 27 July 2011.
 Upon taking office, he became the first openly gay member of the Argentine Congress.

-As senator, López proposed a number of bills aimed at granting further rights to LGBT people, such as a labour quota in the public sector for trans people (an initiative that would come to fruition in 2021) and reparative pension benefits for trans people.
+As senator, López proposed several bills aimed at granting further rights to LGBT people, such as a labour quota in the public sector for trans people (an initiative that would come to fruition in 2021) and reparative pension benefits for trans people.
 He additionally introduced bills to legalise and regulate prostitution, reformulate the maternity and paternity leaves system, and reduce working hours.
 He also continued Martínez's initiative to create a "Southern Maritime Corridor" to connect Tierra del Fuego island to the Argentine mainland.

 López stood for re-election in 2013 as the first candidate in the Democratic Space for Victory list, separate from the Front for Victory.
 The list received 5.55% of the vote and placed fifth overall, far from the second place that would have granted López the seat for the minority.
 His term expired on 10 December 2013.
 López ran for governor of Tierra del Fuego in 2015, earning 5.79% of the vote and placing third overall.
 In 2019, he ran for a seat in the Argentine Chamber of Deputies as the second candidate in the Vamos Todos a Vivir Mejor ("Let's All Live Better") list, behind Mabel Caparrós.
 The list received 20.53% of the vote, enough for only Caparrós to be elected.